TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Palettes/PalettesShowitem.rst

     next to each other, if the width is not sufficient the fields will wrap below each other anyways.

     .. important::
-        A field name must only appear once is the entire record.
-So must not appear in more than one palette and not more than once in the same palette.
-And it can not be referenced in showitem of types section and again in a palette.
+        A field name must only appear once in the entire record.
+Do not reference a single field within the showitem list of a types section and again in a palette used in the same type.
+Don't use a field in multiple palettes referenced in a type, or multiple times in one palette.